thechiragjogani/projects/python/Web-Scraping/README.md

+# Python web scraper project

-# A python web scraper project with multi threading and write data to output.csv file
+A python web scraper project with multi-threading and write data to output.csv file.

 Steps to run: